Selection of stainless steels for cryogenic applications

 The toughness of the austenitics relies on their fcc atomic structure.
 The presence of either ferrite or martensite can limit the cryogenic usefulness of the austenitic stainless steels.

 However, the small levels of ferrite usually present in wrought austenitics are not usually detrimental.

 Cold working of austenitic stainless steels can also affect their cryogenic toughness.

 This is due to the progressive formation of martensite from the ‘meta-stable’ austenite.
 In effect this is similar to the presence of ferrite and can be controlled in the same way through compositional changes that stabilise the austenite.

 In addition the effects of cold work can be removed by heat treatment.
-Solution annealing (softening) by heating to around 1050 / 1100 °C and cooling in air, depending on section size, will completely stress relieve the structure and transform the structure back the naturally tough austenitic one.
+Solution annealing, (softening), by heating to around 1050 / 1100 °C and cooling in air, depending on section size, will completely stress relieve the structure and transform the structure back to the naturally tough austenitic one.

 Welded areas may be at risk of brittle failure at very low temperatures, as ferrite levels in welds are higher than the surrounding wrought steel, (to avoid hot cracking on solidification).